dubiacc/docs/en/hesse/la-salette.md

 Transcript of a talk by Fr.
 Hesse on the Prophecy of La Salette.

-# La Salette Prophecy Predicting Two Worm-Ridden Popes
+# La Salette: The "Two Worm-Ridden Popes"

 In this talk, Fr.
 Hesse reveals a censored line from the La Salette prophecy that speaks of "deux papes vermélins" (two worm-ridden popes) in the 20th century, information he received through his connection with Malachi Martin.